Jian dui: Origin

 The origins of jian dui can be traced back to the Tang dynasty as a royal food in Chang'an, known as lüdui (碌䭔).
 This food item was also recalled in a poem by the Tang poet Wang Fanzhi.
-With the southward migration of many peoples from central China since An–Shi Rebellion, the jian dui was brought along and hence became part of southern Chinese cuisine.
+With the southward migration of many peoples from central China since the An–Shi Rebellion, the jian dui was brought along and hence became part of southern Chinese cuisine.